Food waste

 Remember, your freezer is your best tool for tackling food waste!
 The majority of foods can be frozen right up to their 'use by' date so you can use them later on.

-If you've got some veggies that you know you won't use in time, for example, chop them up ready to cook and freeze them.
+If you've got some vegetables that you know you won't use in time, for example, chop them up ready to cook and freeze them.
 That way, you can grab a handful at a time and use them all up rather than throwing any away.

 Why not try Olio?
 Olio connects neighbours with each other and with local businesses so surplus food can be shared, not thrown away.
 This could be food nearing its sell-by date in local stores, spare home-grown vegetables, bread from your baker, or the groceries in your fridge when you go away.
 Visit the Olio website to find out more or download the app on Google Play or the App Store to get started!